 4. Know your cockroach bite symptoms

 Are you going to write off that mysterious red lump as an unidentified insect bite?
-Because if your wound is 1 to 4 millimetres wide, bright red, a little nasty looking and pretty itchy, you might need to start Googling for a local pest control expert because there’s an unwelcome guest (or 1000) at your place!
+Because if your wound is 1 to 4 millimetres wide, bright red, a little nasty looking and pretty itchy, you might need to start Googling for a pest control expert because there’s an unwelcome guest (or 1000) at your place!

 5. Is a cockroach bite ever dangerous?